You need not be a member of One Direction to go solo. If you’re a writer, you can do it by publishing independently.

 It doesn’t really work in the opposite direction.
 If your book is traditionally published, the publishing house usually owns those rights for many years, if not decades.
 So unless you agree to an unusual contract upfront, you usually can't go traditional to indie.
 However, indie to traditional is almost always an option.

+For my money, indie publishing is the way to go.
+You'll get more creative freedom, and your book will be truly yours.
 So, are you ready to go solo and become an indie author?
 Try it!